 If TEFL info overload is currently making your head explode, we don’t blame you.
 But there’s no need to panic.
-At the OISE University of Toronto TEFL Online and Teach Away, we happen to know a thing or two about qualifying for awesome teaching jobs abroad.
-We’ve spent over 10 years training and placing thousands of teachers across more than 50 countries.
+At Teach Away, we happen to know a thing or two about qualifying for awesome teaching jobs abroad.
+Not only do we offer online TEFL courses alongside University of Toronto OISE and International House UC Berkeley, but we’ve spent over 10 years training and placing thousands of teachers across more than 50 countries.

 It’s safe to say we’ve picked up some nuggets of TEFL-related wisdom along the way.
 That’s why, with a little help from hiring experts and real teachers who’ve taught abroad, we’ve created The Ultimate Guide to TEFL Certification.

 This handy guide runs through everything you need to know about TEFL, the qualification you need to land that dream job teaching English abroad.